A Complete Guide to Belgrade, Serbia

 Belgrade is the capital of Serbia, home to about 1.3 million people and situated in the north of the country.
 About half an hour away by train is the second largest city of Novi Sad.
 It has been under Roman, Byzantine, Ottoman, Serbian and Austrian empires throughout history.
 I didn’t know much about Belgrade upon arrival but quickly found myself thoroughly enjoying the city and wishing I had another day to explore more.

-How to get to Belgrade
+How to Get to Belgrade

 jana meerman hungary rainbow

-A rainbow driving down from Hungary
+A rainbow from the Flixbus between Hungary and Serbia

 jana meerman serbia passport stamp